Skip to main content

 The Hertzsprung-Russell diagram

 Hertzsprung Russell diagram A schematic Hertzsprung Russell diagram.
-Luminosity in solar units increases on the y axis.
+Luminosity in solar units increases on the y axis, plotted on a log scale.
 Surface temperature in kelvin decreases to the right.
-The main sequence runs diagonally from upper left to lower right with the Sun marked in the middle.
-The red giant region sits upper right, the supergiants top right, and the white dwarfs sit lower left.
-L⁄L T (K) 10⁶ 10⁴ 10² 1 10⁻⁴ 40000 10000 6000 3500 2500 main sequence red giants supergiants white dwarfs Sun Temperature decreases rightward by convention.
-Stars move through regions as they age.
+The main sequence is a diagonal band running from upper left to lower right, with the Sun marked in the middle.
+The giants and supergiants sit in a region to the upper right, and the white dwarfs sit in a small region to the lower left.
+L ⁄ L (log scale) surface temperature T (K) 10⁶ 10⁴ 10² 1 10⁻² 40000 10000 6000 3500 2500 giants and supergiants white dwarfs main sequence Sun (5800 K, 1 L☉) Temperature decreases rightward by convention.
+A star moves off the main sequence as it evolves.

-The H-R diagram plots stars by their luminosity (vertical, increasing upward) against their surface temperature (horizontal, increasing to the left, by historical convention).
+The H-R diagram plots stars by luminosity (vertical, usually log-scaled, increasing upward) against surface temperature (horizontal, increasing to the left, by historical convention).
 Stars do not fill the diagram uniformly; they cluster in well-defined regions.

-• Red giants and supergiants.
-Upper right: cool but very luminous because of large radii.
+• Giants and supergiants.
+Upper right: cool surface temperature but very high luminosity, because a large radius compensates (LR2T4L \propto R^2 T^4).
 Stars enter this region after core hydrogen runs out.

 • White dwarfs.
-Lower left: hot but very dim because of small radii (Earth-sized).
+Lower left: hot surface temperature but very low luminosity, because of a tiny (Earth-sized) radius.
 The exposed cores of low-mass post-red-giant stars.

 The diagram is a snapshot of populations: any individual star moves through these regions in a particular order set by its mass.